automerge/automerge-swift/notes/prerelease-branch.md

     )
 ```

+All commits in the pre-release branch are first applied on the `main` branch.
-All commits for forward updates are made onto the `main` branch - which at the moment would only be usable with a local build of the XCFramework.
+During new release development, the `main` branch may only be functional with a local build of the XCFramework.
-Some of those commits are cherry-picked into the alpha branch for easier public consumption while I'm working on the next release.

-When the `0.5.0`` release is cut, and relevant tags are set, the intention is to delete the branch and remove the GitHub pre-releases.
+When a full release is made and relevant tags are set, the alpha branches are considered dead, but left in place for clearer history consistency.

 ## Using the pre-release branch

-To use this pre-release branch, have your Package.swift or Xcode project depend on alpha branch:
+To use a pre-release branch, have your Package.swift or Xcode project depend on alpha branch.
+For example, to use the pre-release of the 0.5:

 ```swift
 dependencies: [